-1) Mid-term exam: in class, about 75 minutes long, consisting of an essay and several short identifications; 20% of final grade (a study guide will be made available several days in advance).

-2) Final exam: during exam week, in class, about 2-1/2 hours long, mostly essay with some short identifications; 40% of final grade (study guide available in advance).
-3) Book review essay; at least 8 pages in length (see paper guide beloww); 40% of final grade.
+- 1) Mid-term exam: in class, about 80 minutes long, consisting of an essay and several short identifications; 20% of final grade (a study guide will be made available several days in advance). - 2) Final exam: during exam week, in class, about 2-1/2 hours long, mostly essay with some short identifications; 40% of final grade (study guide available in advance). - 3) Two brief papers, not less than two pages in length, each to be devoted to a short review of one of the assigned books (see guide below); each 5% of the final grade